adobe/elixir-dumper/README.md

 ### Security
 As with LiveDashboard more broadly, it is highly recommended that you put the route behind some sort of [admin authentication](https://hexdocs.pm/phoenix_live_dashboard/Phoenix.LiveDashboard.html#module-extra-add-dashboard-access-on-all-environments-including-production) if you want to use `dumper` in production.

+The `c:Dumper.Config.allowed_fields/0` and `c:Dumper.Config.excluded_fields/0`callbacks are another way to be explicit about what data is shown or hidden altogether.

 You could also hide the plugin altogether by modifying the live_dashboard route.
 For example, this would require a `:dumper` `enabled: true` config to be set in order to display the `dumper` tab in the live dashboard: